cu-swe4s-fall-2019/time-series-basics-evangallagher/README.md

 ## How to use

-data_import.py is the script to run.
-It is used in t
+data_import.py is the executable function, run with data_import.sh

 ### Import Data